-Alaskan Malamute Attacks
+Alaskan Malamute Bites

 If you or a loved one has been attacked or bitten by an Alaskan Malamute, you may have suffered serious harm as a result.
 At Simmons and Fletcher, our Houston dog bite lawyers understand the consequences that a dog bite can have and the financial burden it may cause.
 Call us for a free consultation.

 Whatever the consequences of the attack and whatever the injuries you sustained, you may not be responsible for bearing the cost.
 Call Simmons and Fletcher, P.C., to evaluate your dog bite claim.